 Make sure that the levers of both wheel quick-releases are always on the side opposite to the chain.
 This will help you to avoid mounting the front wheel accidentally the wrong way round.
-On STEVENS bicycles with disc brakes and quick-releases with 5-mm-axle, it may be reasonable to mount the quick-release with the levers on the side of the chain drive.
+On STEVENS bicycles with disc brakes and quick-releases with 5 mm-axle, it may make sense to position both levers on the side of the chain drive.
 This would help you not to come into contact with the hot rotor and prevent you from having your fingers burnt.
 If you are in doubt or if you have any questions, contact your STEVENS dealer.